aviveliyahu/Academic-Course-Management/README.md

 # Academic Courses Management System
 ## Description

 A collaborated project that was presented as our final task in advanced Java course.
-It is supposed to summarize what we studied in our courses - classes, inheritance, GUI, read and write files, dealing with user inputs (including exceptions handling) and many more..
+It is supposed to summarize what we studied in our courses - classes, abstracted classess, inheritance, GUI, read and write files, dealing with user inputs (including exceptions handling) and many more..

 The project we created is a course management system that allows the user to do the following things using the IDE's terminal with a minimalistic GUI:
 * Add student - first name, last name, ID, age, email.